IELTS Listening Practice: Selecting Names from a List

 Recommended

-IELTS Listening Multiple Choice: Essential Tips
+IELTS Listening Multiple Choice Practice & Essential Tips

 This lesson focuses on IELTS listening multiple choice questions and offers tips, practice and useful vocabulary to help you achieve your best.
 Multiple choice questions are the most difficult of all the questions in IELTS listening and you need to develop the right techniques to deal with them in order to do well.

-Multiple Choice Video Tutorial
+1. Multiple Choice Tips

-Multiple Choice Tips Summarised
+1) IELTS Listening Multiple Choice Tips

-Preparing the Questions
+Preparing the Questions:

 1. check for a title